SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 You've now successfully completed the development of an SAP Fiori app using SAP Business Application Studio.

-In this exercise, you learned about high productivity tools that are available out-of-the-box in SAP Business Applications Studio, such as templates and wizards, command palette, and more.
+In this exercise, you learned about high productivity tools that are available out-of-the-box in SAP Business Application Studio, such as templates and wizards, command palette, and more.

 Continue to - [Exercise 4 - Test the Application with Mock Data ](../ex4/README.md)